MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 [!INCLUDE [prod_short](includes/prod_short.md)] online financially guarantees 99.9% up-time for its paid production environments, where customers are entitled to financial compensation if the service doesn't deliver on this promise. <!-- Built-in redundancy implemented on many levels of the service, automated failover and rollback mechanisms, rigid and granular backup policy, as well as-->Historical data shows that the [!INCLUDE [prod_short](includes/prod_short.md)] online service has been able to consistently maintain this level of availability.

 [!INCLUDE [prod_short](includes/prod_short.md)] uses the Azure cloud computing platform for its robust business continuity options that protect your critical workloads against disruptions.
 The Azure global network of regions keeps your data close to your geographic location, and provides options for recovering data in another region.
 Your data is available despite regional outages or disruptions.
-To learn more about Azure regions, go to [Azure Geographies](https://azure.microsoft.com/explore/global-infrastructure/geographies/#overview).
+Learn more about Azure regions in [Azure Geographies](https://azure.microsoft.com/explore/global-infrastructure/geographies/#overview).

 Administrators can use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to find the Azure region that their environments are in.